Student Tucasi

 Mathematics is a language that describes pattern and has brought many solutions to problems throughout history.
 It is essential to many aspects of everyday life and so developing children’s mathematical understanding is crucial within our curriculum.
 At St John’s, we aim for our pupils to become resilient, confident mathematicians, who are able to apply their skills in a wide range of different situations across the curriculum.

-Each maths lesson begins with a short CLIC session, following Big Maths principles, where we revisit previous learning to ensure it is embedded and to develop fluency.
-Through the weekly ‘Beat That’ sheets, pupils are encouraged to improve their accuracy.
-Our St John’s number bonds and times table challenges support the rapid recall of key facts, and pupils enjoy using Numbots and TT Rockstars to aid this.
+Our St John’s number bonds and times table challenges support the rapid recall of key facts and pupils enjoy using Numbots and TT Rockstars to aid this.
 Learning from school is reinforced at home through the use of Mathletics.

 Our mathematics overviews below show how our blocks of learning are organised through the year.
 Our calculation policy shows how each of the four operations (addition, subtraction, multiplication and division) is developed throughout the school.